Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: Abstract

 \section{Abstract}

 The sojourn probability of an It{\^o} diffusion process, that is its probability to remain in the tubular neighborhood of a smooth path, is a central quantity in the study of path probabilities.
-Previous works considered the sojourn probability in the limit of vanishing tube radius, and employed the metric induced by the diffusion tensor, rather than that of the ambient space, to define the tube enclosing the smooth path.
-This presents two difficulties in experimentally measuring sojourn probabilities: first, the state-dependence of the diffusion tensor is not known apriori, and second, the limit has to be accessed through a sequence of measurements at finite tube radius.
-Here we circumvent these difficulties by obtaining a general expression for the sojourn probability of $N$-dimensional It{\^o} processes in tubes whose radii are small but finite, and fixed by the metric of the ambient Euclidean space.
-The central quantity in our study is the rate at which trajectories leave the tube for the first time.
-This has an interpretation as a Lagrangian and can be measured directly in experiment.
-We find that this Lagrangian differs, in general, from the Onsager-Machlup Lagrangian and has a form not previously reported in the literature.
-We confirm our result by comparing to numerical simulations for a one-dimensional diffusion process with state-dependent diffusivity.
-For a one-dimensional example system, we then demonstrate that the most probable tube for a barrier crossing depends sensitively on the tube radius, and hence on the tolerated amount of fluctuations around the smooth reference path.
-Finally, we find that while in the limit of vanishing tube radius the ratio of sojourn probabilities for a pair of distinct paths is in general divergent, the same for a path and its time-reversal is always convergent and finite.
+For $N$-dimensional It{\^o} processes with a state-dependent full-rank diffusion tensor, we derive a general expression for the sojourn probability in tubes whose radii are small but finite, and fixed by the metric of the ambient Euclidean space.
+The central quantity in our study is the exit rate at which trajectories leave the tube for the first time.
+This has an interpretation as a Lagrangian and can be measured directly in experiment, unlike previously defined sojourn probabilities (involving variable tube radius or shape) which depend on prior knowledge of the state-dependent diffusivity.
+We find that while in the limit of vanishing tube radius the ratio of sojourn probabilities for a pair of distinct paths is in general divergent, the same for a path and its time-reversal is always convergent and finite.
 This provides, in turn, a pathwise definition of irreversibility for It{\^o} processes that is agnostic to the state-dependence of the diffusion tensor.
+For one-dimensional systems we derive an explicit expression for our Lagrangian in terms of the drift and diffusivity, and find that our Lagrangian differs from all previously reported multiplicative-noise generalizations of the Onsager-Machlup Lagrangian.
+We confirm our result by comparing to numerical simulations for a one-dimensional diffusion process with state-dependent diffusivity, and relate our theory to the classical Stratonovich Lagrangian for multiplicative noise.
+For one-dimensional systems, we furthermore discuss under which conditions the vanishing-radius limiting ratio of sojourn probabilities for a pair of forward and backward paths recovers the pathwise entropy production found in the literature.
+Finally, we demonstrate for our one-dimensional example system that the most probable tube for a barrier crossing depends sensitively on the tube radius, and hence on the tolerated amount of fluctuations around the smooth reference path.